• Skip to main content

 • Measuring the all-purpose flour correctly is very important.
 I suggest weighing your flour out.
 If you want to use a measuring cup, make sure you spoon the flour into the cup and level it off with a knife.
 Don’t use the cup to scoop directly from the flour.

-• If you can’t find Biscoff butter at your local store you can buy it here or use another type of cookie butter.
+• If you can’t find Biscoff cookie butter at your local store you can buy it here or use another type of cookie butter.

 • Biscoff Cookies will add some crunch and flavor to the blondies, but you can leave them out if you can't find them in your local store.
+If you love that crunch you'll also love my Strawberry Crunch Cookies.

 See the recipe card below for a full list of ingredients and measurements.